About Make Music Madison

 Libra Rising Art gets its name from astrology and mythology, where Libra symbolizes beauty, justice, and connection.
 Ali is a social worker and community organizer in Madison, WI, and is deeply committed to working for individual and collective healing and transformation.
 Ali uses artistic expression to digest the trauma and oppression she comes into contact with in her daily work, and metabolize these experiences into truth, beauty, and creative medicine for our hearts.

-Ali’s artwork, social justice work, and therapy practice are rooted in love, a vision for collective liberation, and a yearning for a world in which all people have the power and resources to reach their fullest human potential; as the Zapatistas have said, “A world in which many worlds fit.”
+Ali’s art, social justice work, and therapy practice are rooted in love, a vision for collective liberation, and a yearning for a world in which all people have the power and resources to reach their fullest human potential; as the Zapatistas have said, “A world in which many worlds fit.”

 2015 Featured Artist: Shelby Floyd

 “I love to make things.
 I arrived at design via animation via filmmaking via journalism via sound recording via music.
 I learned Illustrator working with vectors in a sign shop where we cut and welded vinyl and worked with various sign structures and oversize prints.
 Years before that I began using Photoshop creating collages and coloring and restoring photographs.”

 2014 Featured Artist: Elliot Gilfillan

 Elliot has been a performer at Make Music Madison as part of The Earthlings, who released a new EP “Beacon” on March 25, 2016.
 He has also volunteered for Make Music Madison included bringing his drawing skills to the table to create our 2014 poster and Isthmus insert cover.

 2013: Introducing Make Music Madison